What Is Stablecoin-as-a-Service (SCaaS)? Launch Your Own Compliant Stablecoin

 Cost Structure and Pricing Models in Stablecoin-as-a-Service

-• Revenue-sharing models – Some providers charge based on circulating supply or stablecoin transaction volume.
+• Revenue-sharing schemes – Some companies charge based on the circulating supply or stablecoin transaction volume.

-• Compliance and reporting add-ons – Additional costs for regulatory reporting, monitoring tools, or audit support services.
+• Compliance and reporting add-ons – Involves additional costs for regulatory reporting and monitoring services.

 How SCaaS Works: Technical Architecture